The Rock Enrichment Academy LLC Handbook

 - All situations will be handled on a case-by-case basis.

-- The student and parent must accept any discipline measures or be dismissed from the program without a refund (see refund clause).
+- The student and parent must accept any disciplinary measures or be dismissed from the program without a refund (see refund clause).

-Do not bring children to the program if they have had fever, diarrhea, vomiting, or other contagious conditions in the last 24 hours.
+Do not bring children to the program if they have had a fever, diarrhea, vomiting, or other contagious conditions in the last 24 hours.
+Additionally, do not bring students who were exposed to or live with individuals who have tested positive to flu, COVID, or other viruses.
+Please read our Covid-19 Response policies for the most recent updates and illness policies.

 If the weather is bad enough for the public schools to close, we will be closed.